 Nobody wants to substitute professionals with robots.
 Somebody has estimated the amount of economic savings obtainable with that substitution, but I think it is just an academic exercise.
 No one believes that robots are going to be more effective in therapeutic settings than humans.
 The right perspective is to conceive technology as a complement of the work of professionals.
 The question is the maximization of the therapeutic advantage offered by technologies.
 Home care robots could assure promptness and continuity of assistance when doctors are (temporarily) not available.
 They could monitor physical parameters and transmit information to the doctor, and so on.
 Moreover, robots could conduct some standardised and simple therapeutic practices to free time for professionals to work more on practices with therapeutic added value (and even for more users).
-In other words, I conceive robots similarly to a medication, which is an instrument available for therapists, but which does not substitute them (Int.#1).
+In other words, I conceive robots similarly to a medication, which is an instrument available for therapists, but which does not substitute them (Int.#1).1

-Under this perspective, care workers might envisage also positive practical consequences on their daily work from the introduction of robots, such as support for physically intensive tasks (e.g., heavy lifts), and correlated work injuries, as well as the reduction of the work burden for simple operations (e.g., cleaning, cooking, etc.) [29],[30].
+Under this perspective, care workers might envisage also positive practical consequences on their daily work from the introduction of robots, such as support for physically intensive tasks (e.g., heavy lifts2), and correlated work injuries, as well as the reduction of the work burden for simple operations (e.g., cleaning, cooking, etc.) [29],[30].
+This aligns with findings from two Finnish studies, showing higher appraisal by healthcare professional for using robots only in indirect nursing care situations compared to employing them in tasks involving direct interaction with the patient [36bis], [37bis].

-Even setting aside the worst concerns (i.e., the substitution of workers), the professionals' perceptions remain characterised by a prevalence of potential negative issues.
+However, even setting aside the worst concerns (i.e., the substitution of workers), the professionals' perceptions remain characterised by a prevalence of potential negative issues.
+Parvianien, Turja and Van Aerschot [37bis], found that the majority of the 3800 professional care workers involved in their attitude survey did not consider the use of robot in healthcare consistent with their personal values.